-In 2022, cash receipts from dairy products produced on Idaho farms amounted to \$3.5 billion.
+In 2023, cash receipts from dairy products produced on Idaho farms amounted to \$3.4 billion.
 Dairy ranked as the largest single sector in the state's agriculture industry.

-Idaho is home to 402 dairy operations with an estimated 661,000 milk cows.
-The majority of these cows (72%) are in the Magic Valley, which includes Jerome, Gooding, Twin Falls, Cassia and Minidoka counties.
+Idaho is home to 325 dairy operations with an estimated 674,000 milk cows.
+The majority of these cows (>70%) are in the Magic Valley, which includes Jerome, Gooding, Twin Falls, Cassia and Minidoka counties.
 The Treasure Valley, located in the Boise area, is home to about 14% of Idaho's milk-cow herd.
-The state average annual milk per cow was 25,348 pounds in 2022, compared to 9,793 pounds in 1970.
-Idaho has moved into fifth place for milk cow efficiency behind Michigan, Colorado, Wyoming and Texas.
+Idaho was the seventh most efficient state for production per cow and the highest ranking in the western U.S.

-Idaho dairies produced 16.7 million pounds of milk in 2022.
+Idaho dairies produced 16.8 million pounds of milk in 2023.
 Most of Idaho's milk production goes toward cheese manufacturing.
-Surpassed only by California and Wisconsin, Idaho is the third-largest manufacturer of natural and processed cheese in the United States, producing more than 989 million pounds of cheese in 2022.
+Surpassed only by California and Wisconsin, Idaho is the third-largest manufacturer of natural and processed cheese in the United States, producing more than 1.0 billion pounds of cheese in 2023.